 Many students prefer real-time answers to questions.
 It is something they don’t get from watching a video.
 The live and interactive nature of the webinar drives many students, and even customers, to participate.
 What’s left now to build that connection is for you to engage your audience.
 Answer their questions, provide notes.
 After a session, you can maintain that connection with polls or surveys.
 With this, you can keep your current customers or convert your potential customers.
 Among your goals should be to create good value.

-While there are indeed some pre-recorded webinars, the majority of webinars are live.
+While we talk about how to record a webinar, there are indeed some pre-recorded webinars, but the majority of webinars are live.
 This means, unlike in videos, participants in webinars cannot afford to be late.
 Otherwise, they would miss some important parts of the lecture.
 They cannot replay it.
 Still, there is live interaction in webinars.
 Users can chat, ask questions, answer polls or surveys, give recommendations on the spot.
 The response is also immediate.

 Many businesses educate their customer first and then follow it with selling.
 This is not at all that effective.
 An effective webinar is one that is already selling while the lecture is being delivered to the target clients.
 The audience would instantly feel they want your product even before you start offering.
 So there is no need to push.